tytydraco/yessleep/out/I_went_back_to_the_town_where_I_was_born_and_properly_vented_my_anger.md

 "Hello?" she said in that detached, detached tone.

 "Hi, Mom," I said.
 "It’s me, people.
 Or Pennywise.
-Anyone will do it."
+Any will do it."

 "Oh," she said.